zheksoon/snapdrag/README.md

 });
 ```

 `shouldDrag` is called on every mouse move during the drag interaction until it returns `true` or the drag interaction ends.
-It's useful to add a threshold or some other condition to start the drag interaction.
+It’s useful for adding a threshold or some other condition to start the drag interaction.

-The arguments are:
+Arguments:
 - `event` is the `PointerEvent` from the `pointermove` handler.
 - `dragStartEvent` is the `PointerEvent` from the `pointerdown` handler.
 - `element` is the element on which the drag interaction occurs.